 Skip to Content

-For activities elsewhere in Sumatra, check out my detailed Sumatra backpacking itinerary which includes itineraries for north and west Sumatra.
+Planning a big trip to Sumatra?
+Start by visiting my detailed Sumatra backpacking itinerary, which includes tips for visiting north and west Sumatra.

 Disclosure: This post includes affiliate links.
 If you decide to click through and make a qualifying purchase, I will receive a small commission at no extra cost to you – thanks for your support.